DataDog/integrations-core/aspdotnet/README.md

 All ASP.NET events and failovers are sent to your [Datadog event stream][4]

 ### Service Checks
-The ASP.NET check does not include any service check at this time.
+The ASP.NET check does not include any service checks at this time.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support][5].